Spasman/rcon_example/README.md

 Triggered when the last human player (except the host player) has quit.
 You can check if the server is literally empty by checking that the 'Bots' and 'Host' key both return '0'.
 "Bots": Returns the amount of player bots currently playing.
 "Host": Returns '1' when the host player is present, '0' when not (dedicated server)

+weaponsdeal_rankchange (59):
+Triggered when a player ranks up or down in Weapons Deal and gets a new weapon.
+I guess I should add the weapon ID too at some point.
+"PlayerID": The ID of the player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
+"WeaponsDealRank": The rank the player changed to

+takeover_flagcapture (60):
+Triggered when a team caps a flag in Take Over.
+"FlagID": The ID of the capped flag in the current match.
+"FlagX": The X position of the capped flag
+"FlagY": The Y position of the capped flag
+"NewOwner" The team ID that captured the point "LastOwner": The team ID of the other team.
+Don't know why I added this, will probably remove.
+"FlagsTeamOne": The current amount of flags owned by team 1 (USC) "FlagsTeamTwo": The current amount of flags owned by team 2 (THE MAN)

+takeover_flagscreated (61):
+Triggered when the match starts in Take Over, or when the flags are randomly cycled.
+"FlagAmount": The amount of flags spawned.
+Should be used with FlagData# below.
+"Team1Score": The current score of team 1 (USC) "Team2Score": The current score of team 2 (THE MAN)

+Similar to how PlayerData# works, takover_flagscreated will return a set of JSONs that contain data for each flag spawned.
+"FlagData#": {
+  "FlagID": The ID of the flag
+  "FlagX": The X position of the flag
+  "FlagY": The Y position of the flag
+}

+player_loadout (62):
+Triggered when a player finishes using the load out menu.
+This is similar to player_spawn, but sometimes players do not select their loadout until after they spawn.
+"PlayerID": Returns the ID of the player who spawned.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
+"Weap1": Returns the player's primary weapon.
+"Weap2": Returns the player's holstered weapon.
+"Dualwield": Returns whether the player had 'dual-wielding' checked in their loadout "Equip": Returns the player's grenade or equipment third slot item.
+"OffWeap": Returns the player's "offhand" weapon when dual-wielding.
+Returns as 0 if they aren't dual-wielding.
+"OffWeap2": Returns the player's "offhand" holstered weapon when dual-wielding with compact weapons.
+Returns as 0 if they aren't dual-wielding.

+survival_bomb_defused (63):
+Triggered when a bomb is defused in Survival.
+"TimeLeft": Returns how much time was left on the bomb when defused.
+"Defuser": Returns the ID of the player who defused.

+survival_bomb_exploded (64):
+Triggered when a bomb explodes in Survival and ends the match.
+This event will trigger before any of the match ending RCON events are triggered.
+No additional JSON data.

+survival_bomb_rearmed (65):
+Triggered when Bomb Dude, Demolitions Guy, Operator or EXPLODEBOT 5000 re-arm a defused bomb.
+"TimeLeft": How much time is left on the bomb that was rearmed.

+NOTE: For the survival bomb RCON events, multiple bombs were added after these were created and I forgot to update them..
+They will be updated with some way to ID the bomb that triggered the event at some point.
 ```

 ### PlayerData JSON